Mount Kisco (Ambulatory Surgery Center of Westchester) Data Breach Settlement

 account information.

-The lawsuit alleges the facility was negligent in safeguarding the data.
+The lawsuit alleged the facility was negligent in safeguarding the data.
 The case is captioned Oliveri v.
 The

 Ambulatory Surgery Center of Westchester, Index No. 66660/2024, in the Supreme Court of the State of New York,

 Westchester County.
-The defendant denies the allegations and denies any wrongdoing; the court has not decided which
+The defendant denied the allegations and denied any wrongdoing; the court did not decide which

-side is right.
+side was right.
 Instead, both sides agreed to settle to avoid the cost and risk of continued litigation while giving

 affected people a way to recover compensation.
 The court granted preliminary approval on March 24, 2026.